Get my free meal plan 👉 here

 have in my grocery list rotation, and that is perfectly fine.

 Do you buy a coffee every morning?
-Do you eat out for lunch when you brought something and it’s in the fridge?
+Do you automatically reach for brand items just because it’s popular or do you ever consider the dupe or to buy generic?
+Do you eat out for lunch even after you’ve brought something from home that’s already waiting for you in your work fridge?
 Keep track of your expenses for at least 2 weeks to see the truth come out!
 Some ways to do this are to log everything on your phone, or use an app (many banks have this already built into their own apps), or keep track with an excel document on your computer.

 A good trick to also use is setting a grocery budget, or limited amount of $ you will spend on grocery shopping per week.
 It may be a good idea to set different budgets, e.g.: